carpentries-incubator/hermes_stat_inf_data_vis/episodes/04_python_data_vis_for_inference_and_storytelling.md

 ## 4.6.
 Exercise

 Take two countries that are not listed in the DataFrame, for example Iran and Turkey.
-Given the correlations that we have so far inferred from the dataset, try to predict how high their `happyScore` is.
+Given the correlations that we have so far detected in the dataset, try to predict how high their `happyScore` is.
 To do so, you need the following information:

 - Which region do these countries belong to?
 Which countries in `happy_df`are culturally more similar to Iran and Turkey?
 - How high are `GDP` and `avg_income` in these countries?

-look at the scatter plot with a regression line and the bubble chart and try to predict where these two countries, Iran and Turkey, would be placed on the chart.
+look at the scatter plot with a regression line and the bubble chart and try to predict where the `happy_score`s of
+these two countries, Iran and Turkey, would be placed on the chart.

 ::::::::::::::::::::::::::::::::::::: keypoints

-- Draw scatter plots, correlograms and bubble chart to infer information from a given dataset
+- Draw scatter plots, bubble charts and correlograms in Python, using the Seaborn library.
+- Implement data visualization for exploratory analysis of a concrete dataset and telling a story based on the trends that it reveals.
-- Process of storytelling with data, using visualization to create a narrative and predict values
+- Use data visualization to infer information from a concrete dataset.

 ::::::::::::::::::::::::::::::::::::::::::::::::